 Drinking and driving is never a good idea, period.
-But it becomes especially bad when you go abroad.
-Not only are you unfamiliar with the roads and driving customs, but driving on the other side of the road and the different speed limits are experiences that need complete concentration.
+But it becomes especially dangerous when you go abroad.
+Not only are you unfamiliar with the roads and local driving customs, but driving on the other side of the road and adapting to different speed limits require complete concentration.
 Those factors all add up.
-But there's one more to take into consideration - the legal blood alcohol limit for driving.
-Compared to Britain, most European countries have very low limits, or in some instances absolutely zero tolerance.
+And there’s another crucial consideration — the legal blood alcohol limit for driving.
+Compared to Britain, most European countries have far lower limits, and some enforce a strict zero-tolerance policy.

 The Blood Alcohol Levels

-Below are some of the blood alcohol limits taken from European Commission information:
+Below are some of the current blood alcohol limits across Europe (source: European Transport Safety Council, 2024):

 How This Affects You